freeCodeCamp/guide/pages/docs/certificates-guide/get-geo-location-data/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Get Geo Location Data"
+title: "Get Geo Location Data"
+parent: "certificates-guide"
 ---

 Every browser has a built in navigator that can give us this information.